Nishiyamo/RAG-Chat-PubMed/Readme.md

     ```

 ## How It Works
-Rag Chat Pub Med Mixtral utilizes AI algorithms to provide a seamless chat experience for accessing PubMed publications.
+Rag Chat PubMed Mixtral utilizes AI algorithms to provide a seamless chat experience for accessing PubMed publications.
 The application leverages natural language processing techniques to understand user queries and retrieve relevant articles from the PubMed database.
 Users can interact with the chatbot by sending queries or commands, and the chatbot will respond with the requested information.

 ## Usage
-To use Rag Chat Pub Med Mixtral, follow these steps:
+To use Rag Chat PubMed Mixtral, follow these steps:

 1. Run the following command to start the application:
     ```shell